top of page

 IMPROVING THE MARKET READINESS OF SMALLHOLDER FARMERS PRACTICING NPM OF AGRICULTURE

-This project, implemented by NPM Network and Social Education Economical Development Society (SEEDS), has the following specific objectives:
+This project was implemented by NPM Network, the parent organisation of N+3F and Social Education Economical Development Society (SEEDS), with the following objectives:

-To strengthen the capacities of inexperienced partners, who are advocating NPM, to promote community based, producer-led Farmer Producer Organizations (FPOs).
+• To strengthen the capacities of partners, who are advocating NPM, to promote community-based, producer-led Farmer Producer Organizations (FPOs).

-To enhance the market preparedness of partners who are already promoting FPCs and open up for them, the possibility of working at scale to connect farming communities with organized markets.
+• To enhance the market preparedness of partners to connect farming communities with organized markets.

 Capacity building of partners on FPO formation and strengthening